carmigab/IS23-AM08/README.md

 We just want a function that correlates to a position and a set of moves the best possible one.

+## Update on NN

+I completely forgot at first that i have to choose the column too,
+but i think i found a neat solution.

+Instead of just a NN, i will have... two of them!!

+The first one will be with 30 inputs (one for cell) and 5 outputs (one for column)  and it will help the NN learn where is more likely to insert a piece based on its current column.

+The second one will be the 288*258 (or also 258*258, have to do some training and testing).

 ## Some boring (and possibly wrong) MATHS

 Computationally speaking, we could argue that there still have to be many operations to do.